-20 of the Most Confusing English Words
+20 of the Most Confusing Words in English Language

 Even native speakers struggle with these words!